 People learn by doing, not by just listening.
-So in your next webinar, include lots of ways for your audience to get involved.
+So in your next webinar, include different ways for your audience to get involved.
 Here’s a list of some of the most popular ideas.

 1. Ask a question.

 The greatest danger is that you may leave the audience behind.
-And if they don’t understand something, they may experience that lost-in-space felling too — with a big difference: they can give up and leave; you have to keep presenting.
+And if they don’t understand something, they may experience that lost-in-space felling.
+But they can give up and leave; you have to keep presenting.

 Sometimes all you need to do is ask for quick feedback.
 “Was that clear to everybody?
 Send me a chat message if you need more explanation.”
 Then watch the chat feed as the comments stream.

-And don’t think polls have to be 10 questions.
-Why not a one-question poll?
-Or maybe a series of one-question polls scattered throughout your presentation?
-Nothing wrong with that at all.
-It’s fun for the participants and takes the pressure off you for a few moments.
-Nothing wrong with that either.
+And don’t think surveys have to be 10 questions.
+Why not a one-question survey?
+Or maybe a series of one-question surveys scattered throughout your presentation?
+It also takes the pressure off you for a few moments.

 3. Test your audience.

-They’ll want to do well on the test, especially if you let them know in the beginning.
+Why should you feel all the pressure?
+Tests are a great way to turn the tables on your audience.
+Let them feel a little heat 😉 They’ll want to do well on the test, especially if you let them know in the beginning.
 So they’ll pay attention a little better and make it a point to remember.
+And again, you can share results with them.

 4. Start a discussion.